semantic-flow/sflo-dendron-notes/sflo.contributors.djradon.dev-log.md

 Lume is great.

-Also, the idea of letting contributors keep a devlop in-repo...
+Also, the idea of letting contributors keep a devlog in-repo...
 Someone must've thought of that.

 I think I've basically figure out the mesh design.
 Straightening out the docs, ready to partner with Cline (or maybe RooCode) to start my SDLC.
 Although it'll be more like a random star walk where you can transition to any point, docs ^ ontology ^ test-repo ^ api ^ service ^ client ^ qa ^ etc

+## t.2025.07.05.22

+It's hard to imagine the design shifting significantly, but that's been true for days (weeks?) and yet the shifts continue.
+Ready to start on the ontology.